Azamantes/ReadTool/README.md

 I might support touchscreen devices, but only when the PC version is done.

 <p><b>Goal:</b></p>
 Create a lightning fast, easy-to-use tool, with very <b>minimalistic design</b> that will facilitate reading a text in a foreign language.
-It probably won't depend on any external dictionaries on its own, all input will be done manually by the user(s).
-A translator widget or some sort is possible (in the future).
 ReadTool is keeping its own translation data in the database so even without internet connection you can still review your previously read texts.

-When the basic features are implemented I will get to other stuff like creating your own lessons, competitions with other users and more.
-I even plan on doing tutor/teacher based lessons 1 teacher - many students around a selected text.
-For now it's just an idea, no details.

 Feel free to e-mail me and share your thoughts.
 My mail: azamantes@protonmail.com